dendronhq/dendron-site/vault/dendron.topic.pod.builtin.notion.md

 ## Summary

-The [Notion](https://www.notion.so/) export pod can transfer contents of a dendron vault to a Notion workspace.
+The [Notion](https://www.notion.so/) export pod can transfer contents of a Dendron vault to a Notion workspace.
 The export config has additional options to export a specific vault.

 ## Workflow